-- 1. Close the Rich Text Editor. - 2.
-In web.config file, in the /configuration/sitecore/settings/setting element with the name WebStylesheet, set the value attribute to the path to a CSS file. - 3.
+- 2. In web.config, in the /configuration/sitecore/settings/setting element with name WebStylesheet, set the value attribute to the path to a CSS file relative to the document root of the IIS Web site. - 3.
 Open the Rich Text Editor to see the change.